pretix/pretix/doc/development/concepts.rst

     create and manage their events, items, orders and tickets.

 **presale**
-    This is the ticket-shop itself, containing all of the parts visible to the end user.
+    This is the ticket shop itself, containing all of the parts visible to the end user.
 Also called "frontend" in parts of this documentation.

 **api**